codedx/srm-k8s/docs/DeploymentGuide.md

     ```
 4. If your database configuration requires Software Risk Manager to trust a certificate (e.g., the [Amazon RDS root certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html#UsingWithRDS.SSL.CertificatesAllRegions)), download the certificate to make it available later in the Helm Prep Wizard.

+    >Note 1: If your database sets the `require_secure_transport` parameter to true, you must ensure that Software Risk Manager trusts its certificate.

->Note: Using an external database with TLS is recommended.
+    >Note 2: Using an external database with TLS is recommended.
 If you plan to use an unencrypted connection to an external MySQL database with the `caching_sha2_password` default_authentication_plugin, refer to [Specify MySQL Server Public Key Path](#specify-mysql-server-public-key-path).

 5. Apply any configuration changes required to allow a cluster workload to reach your external database instance over the network.